Bowfish/truffle-install-as-normal-user/README.md

 ## Remove node
+If you installed node with a the pakage manager of your Linux distro you can delete the pacakge and skip Remove node anr Remove npm.
+If you installed it manually you have to delete it manually.

+We have to find out where node is installed before we can delete it.
 `$ whereis node`

 in my case I get the follwing output
 `node: /usr/bin/node /usr/share/man/man1/node.1.gz`

 find the location of node_modules node and delete it